teknoir/teknoir.github.io/docs/avangard/device_management.md

 If rotating, it has never connected - double check name/marking of device/sd-card If red hover to see when device was last seen + error Green ok

+> A good idea is, once done with configuration, turn off the maintenance Wifi and perform this uplink verification again
+> , just to make sure the LTE setup is ok

 #### Create tunnel to camera
 To be able to see where the camera is pointing, picture quality and edit settings, a tunnel can be created.